-Our Specialty Lending segment may be concentrated.
+Our Specialty Lending segment is concentrated.

 A significant portion of our Specialty Lending loan portfolio may at any time be concentrated with a small number of borrowers.
-Our Specialty Lending loan portfolio includes a notes receivable balance of approximately \$23.8 million from one borrower, representing 62% of our total notes receivable as of December 31, 2023.
+Our Specialty Lending loan portfolio includes a gross notes receivable balance of approximately \$22.2 million from one borrower, representing 74% of our total gross notes receivable as of December 31, 2024.
 Concentration with a small number of borrowers exposes us to the risk that financial difficulty with a single borrower or a small number of borrowers can materially affect our business, financial conditions or operating results.
+This borrower is currently in default, and our loans to this borrower are in nonaccrual status.